-According to the CDC, we can use diluted household bleach solutions to easily disinfect, if appropriate for the surface (note, hard non-porous surfaces are the best candidates for bleach-based cleaning solutions.
-And just because we now feel like we need to offer a disclaimer: It's never safe to inject or injest bleach.).
+According to the CDC, we can use diluted household bleach solutions to easily disinfect, if appropriate for the surface (note, hard non-porous surfaces are the best candidates for bleach-based cleaning solutions).
+Typically, most high-touch surfaces in your home, like doorknobs, light switches, bathtubs, cabinet pulls, and countertops (so long as they're not a natural material like marble or granite) can withstand a bleach-based spray.
+You'll want to avoid using it on textiles.

 How to make a CDC-approved disinfectant with bleach